benbotto/rubiks-cube-cracker/README.md

 An OpenGL Rubik's Cube program with a built-in optimal solver written in C++.
 The optimal solver can solve any scrambled cube in 20 moves or fewer using Korf's algorithm.
-Although the program is quite fast--faster than other optimial solvers I tested--it takes awhile to generate optimal solutions for some scrambles.
+Although the program is quite fast--faster than other optimal solvers I tested--it takes awhile to generate optimal solutions for some scrambles.
 So for the impatient, there's also a Thistlethwaite solver that rapidly solves any scramble.

-### Bulding and Running the Application
+### Building and Running the Application

 Reference the [BUILDING.md](BUILDING.md) document.
 The program was developed under Linux and compiles with g++, but has also been tested and compiled under